apogeecode/apogee-playground-docs/docs/Getting_Started/Exploring_Expressions/having_session.en.md

 ### Donating

+!!! warning "Temporarily Unavailable"

+    Donations on the app are temporarily unavailable.

 You can donate to charities and organizations by:

 1. Select or type the amount you would like to donate